zth/rescript-relay/README.md

 ```

 ### Interacting with the store
 ReasonRelay exposes a full interface to interacting with the store.
+There's also a number of helper utilities
+to make interacting with the store easier.

 #### Updater functions for mutations
 You can pass an updater function to mutations just like you'd normally do in Relay: